When Is the Best Time to Sell a House in Atlanta?

 This is a mistake if you want to get the most out of your home sale.
 Take the time to interview agents and really explore your options.

-According to data from macrotrends, the current Atlanta metro area population is just over 6 million people, representing a 1.73% increase from 2021.
+According to data from macrotrends, the current Atlanta metro area population is just over 6.27 million people, representing a 1.28% increase from 2024.
 At the moment, domestic migration into the city and birth rates are keeping the population growing.
-But while each of the last three years has seen the population increase, the increases get a little smaller each year.
+But while each of the last four years has seen the population increase, the increases get a little smaller each year.

 Find a top agent in Atlanta for a successful home sale